 The Young Tassie Scientists help engage and motivate students about science and science careers – and also provide teachers with the opportunity to strengthen their knowledge of current research.

 By providing dynamic and inspiring role models, engaging hands-on activities, and information on educational opportunities and future careers, the YTS program encourages younger people to continue their studies in science and to make connections between studying science and resulting jobs and careers.

 Since its inception in 2001, the YTS program has involved more than 130 young scientists giving presentations in countless classrooms all over Tasmania.
 The scientists involved have also taken part in University Open Days, National Science Week events, career expos and science/ art programs, reaching many hundreds of people.
 Media coverage has also increased over the years, and contributes to the high public awareness of National Science Week in Tasmania.

 National Science Week is Australia’s largest national festival, raising community awareness of the value and relevance of science, acknowledging Australia’s scientific achievements and inspiring young people to investigate careers in science, engineering and technology.

-Young Tassie Scientists is made possible by National Science Week funding from the Department of Industry, Innovation, Climate Change, Science, Research ans Tertiary Education; and is also financially supported by the Department of Economic Development, Tourism and the Arts and the University of Tasmania.
+Young Tassie Scientists is made possible by National Science Week funding from the Department of Industry; and is also financially supported by the Department of Economic Development, Tourism and the Arts and the University of Tasmania.